CarloSantam/resource-watch-renewables-/README.md

 ## Future plans

 - To integrate and compare the current results with other sources as well
+- Add Weather Data